DevExpress-Examples/how-to-apply-conditional-formatting-to-grid-cells-in-win-dashboard/Readme.md

 The [FormatConditionColorRangeBar](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.FormatConditionColorRangeBar) class contains this format rule's settings.

 This form shows how to display colored bars within Grid cells.
-Click the **Update Formatting** button to change the number of ranges, specify new range boundaries and change colors mapped to ranges.
+Click the **Update Format Rule** button to change the number of ranges, specify new range boundaries and change colors mapped to ranges.

 ![RangeColorBarConditionForm](images/RangeColorBarConditionForm.png)